Pop-up parties in unconventional urban spaces

-Public Disco transforms plazas, streets & laneways into free all ages dance clubs for people of all walks of life to connect through music.
+Public Disco transforms plazas, alleys and warehouse spaces into unique pop-up dance clubs for people of all walks of life to connect through music.

-We aim to honour this colourful history by creating a space that celebrates queer identity, encourages vibrant self-expression, showcases a diverse array of artists and provides a no-cost opportunity for the public to enjoy music and dancing side by side.
-While the format of our events is certainly different from disco’s origins, its core elements of love, happiness, expression and acceptance shine bright in everything we do.
+We aim to honour this colourful history by creating a space that celebrates queer identity, encourages vibrant self-expression, showcases a diverse array of artists and provides opportunities for the public to enjoy music and dancing side by side.
+While the format of our events is different from disco’s origins, its core elements of love, happiness, expression and acceptance shine bright in everything we do.